pushparaj-obl/SocialPluginsiOS/README.md

 steps to include library to project:

 1. Download the Library folder from (https://github.com/ObjectLounge/SocialPluginsiOS).
-2. Open your project in Xcode, then drag and drop Library folders(as mentioned below) that you need onto your project.
+2. Open your project in Xcode, then drag and drop Library folders(as mentioned below) that you need in your project.
 Make sure to select Copy items when asked if you extracted the code archive outside of your project.
   - Add Protocol and Utility folder
   - Add FacebookLibrary for facebook integration
   - Add Google+ Library for Google+ integration